 Step 03: Rename the Registry file for the Existing User Profile

-Press Windows Key + R on your keyboard to open Run Window and type regedit to open Registry Editor, as shown in the below image.
+1. Press Windows Key + R on your keyboard to open Run Window and type Regedit

-Now restart your computer and login with the same username and password.
+Restart your computer and log in with the same username and password.
 This time Windows will create a New User Profile for the same user.